Azure/azure-osconfig/docs/modules.md

 Modules may also need to retry failed OS configuration operations or wait.
 Persisting state can help modules execute retry and wait over machine restarts.

-# 7. Orchestration

-OSConfig orchestrates the requests received from the various management authority adapters into an ordered sequences of MMI calls that are communicated to the respective modules to execute.

-# 8. Versioning
+# 6. Versioning

 Modules must report their version via MmiGetInfo.
 OSConfig will use this version to decide which Module to load in case that multiple versions of the same Module are present under /usr/lib/osconfig/.

 Each Module must be compliant with its Module Interface Model (MIM).
 New  versions of the modules keeping the same MIM must increment their version numbers.
 When the MIM needs to change, the component names can be changed and/or components with new names be added.

-# 9. Packaging
+# 7. Packaging

 Modules can be packaged standalone in their own packages or together with OSConfig in one package.

-# 10. Telemetry
+# 8. Telemetry

 Each module is responsible of its own telemetry.
 The modules must not emit any personal, user or device, identifying (PII) data.

-# 11. Logging
+# 9. Logging

 Modules should log via the logging library provided by OSConfig to log files under /var/log/ where all other OSConfig logs are found.
 To help the device administrator collect all OSCOnfig logs the module should use a log name that matches the rest of the OSConfig logs: ```/var/log/osconfig_*modulename*.log```.

 Modules can log MIM component names and MIM object names.
 Modules must not log MIM Setting values unless full logging is enabled.
 In general, the modules must not log any personal, user or device, identifying (PII) data.

-## 11.1.
+## 9.1.
 Logging library

 OSConfig provides a static logging library that modules can use.
+This logging library exposes macros that clients can use to log telemetry with levels corresponding to the severity values defined in RFC 5424.

 To enable and use logging via this library, modules must use the following calls: